 The powerful thing about these frameworks is that they require that you think and act in a genuinely comprehensive way.
-You can cherry pick to a degree, but if you apply these frameworks in the spirit in which they are developed and offered they demand that you think through a problem in a genuinely comprehensive way.
-And that means all of it, over time, not just the bit that’s in front of you now.
+You can cherry pick to a degree, but if you apply these frameworks in the spirit in which they are developed and offered they demand that you think genuinely through a problem.
+All of it, over time, not just the bit that’s in front of you now.

 Strategy, Tactics and Operations

 The first framework if like to share is the framework of the different levels at which operations need to be conceptualised and connected.
 They are the strategic, operational and tactical level.
 The way these work is best described with an example.

 Let’s take the example of the UKs involvement in operations in Afghanistan.
 I’ve got nothing to say here about the rights and wrongs of that involvement, but want to use it as an example to bring these levels to life.

 First the strategic level.
 This is about rationale, about the long term purpose and framing justification of an endeavour.
 In my example, the strategic rationale was about things like staying close to and preserving a relationship with the US, preventing ungoverned space from becoming a safe space for threats to our interests developing, or about securing long term access to rare metals.
 Again, no value judgement here, just examples.
 So the strategic level is about why you are doing what you are doing.
 To what end?

 I will now jump down to the tactical level.
 This is about everyday activity — on the ground.
 It’s about who is doing what when over the next day or week, and how we coordinate it.
 It’s the actual activity and how it is syncronised and organised.
 Day to day stuff — the operations you see on the screen in the ops room right now.